Who are Ireland's star-studded World Cup backs?

 When you think of Irish rugby, you think of Johnny Sexton.
 One of the first names on the team sheet, but heads into the World Cup without a game since the Six Nations after a groin injury and his suspension for misconduct after the Heineken Champions Cup final.
 That will surely add further fuel to his fire, which is already pretty hot most of the time.
 It will be his farewell to rugby and he will be aiming to go out on a high.
 A true Irish sporting legend.

 Ross Byrne has had the unenviable task of deputising for Sexton at both club and country, but is a reliable understudy who rarely lets the side down.
-An out-and-out fly-half, Byrne is composed from the kicking tee and possesses safe pair of hands.
+An out-and-out fly-half, Byrne is composed from the kicking tee and possesses a safe pair of hands.
 Will be vying with Jack Crowley for the back-up spot to the returning Sexton.

-With Sexton set to hang up his boots, up and coming Jack Crowley has been tipped as the heir to his throne.
+With Sexton set to hang up his boots, up-and-coming Jack Crowley has been tipped as the heir to his throne.
 Given Crowley's ability to slot in at centre and even full-back if required, it will be interesting to see if he gets the nod over Byrne as the number two behind Sexton.
 His injury-time winning drop goal against Leinster in the URC semi-finals shows he has some serious bottle too.
 Not just one for the future, but one for the present.

 Centres

-Garry Ringrose is Ireland's reliable man in the middle, and has helped fill the void left by the legendary Brian O'Driscoll.
+Garry Ringrose is Ireland's reliable man in the middle and has helped fill the void left by the legendary Brian O'Driscoll.
 With 14 tries in 52 appearances, Ringrose has made of habit of popping up with some big scores - including against France in the Six Nations and in the historic series win over the All Blacks last year in New Zealand.
 A key player who Ireland need to keep fit.

 If anyone deserves some luck with injuries, then surely it's Robbie Henshaw.
-An extremely talented centre, Henshaw's work rate is second to none and his ability to play at both 12 and 13 with ease only aids his cause.
+An extremely talented centre, Henshaw's work-rate is second to none and his ability to play at both 12 and 13 with ease only aids his cause.
 On top of his sporting talent, he's a talented musician and can play the piano, guitar, fiddle and accordion.
 He can always entertain the squad in some well-earned down time.

 Bundee Aki has been on the fringes of Ireland's team in recent times, largely due to the form of the other centres and a chequered disciplinary record that has put him on the sidelines.
 His last World Cup outing was against Samoa in 2019, when he was infamously the first man to be sent off for Ireland in a World Cup.
 Still a solid pair of hands but faces stiff competition for a starting berth.